njordhov/droidbox/README.md

 If you use target-sdk 20 or later, consider changing the neko/neko dependency to the latest version, e.g. ``3.1.0-beta1``

+## Connect a Device

+Devices can be connected via the USB of the host computer.

+Verify that the device is available:

+    adb devices

+Troubleshooting if devices command outputs

+    ????????????	no permissions

+Then restart the adb server:

+    sudo adb kill-server; sudo adb start-server

+You may have to answer a question on your mobile device.

+## Build and Deploy

+In the directory of the app:

+    lein droid doall

+A basic app should now be running on the device.

+Troubleshooting:
+If Creating Dex is aborted on lein droid build... consider increase the RAM for the VM (512 is too little, 1024 works for plain ubuntu 14.04 with no gui)

+Troubleshooting:
+when it says zipalign doesn't exist...
+See instructions above to make zipalign available as a tool.

+Troubleshooting if leiningen isn't yet installed, execute: install leiningen as instructed above.

+Troubleshooting if can't run aatp: install 32bit as specified earlier on.

 Copyright ©2014 Terje Norderhaug